LGBTQ+ Terms and Definitions

 Cisgender: someone whose gender identity corresponds with the sex assigned to them at birth.

-Cisheteronormativity: the combined effect of social and institutional policies, expectations, and assumptions that normalize and naturalize heterosexuality and a binary system of assigned sex/gender.
+Cisheteronormativity: the combined effect of social policies, expectations, and assumptions that normalize and naturalize heterosexuality and a binary system of assigned sex/gender.

 Drag: the theatrical performance of gender(s), often including makeup and costumes.
 Performers who present in a feminine manner are called Drag Queens, while performers who present in a masculine manner are called Drag Kings.
 Drag performance refers to expression and performance, which is different from transgender, which refers to gender identity.

-First-generation students: a student whose parent(s) did not complete a four-year college or university degree.
-Many LGBTQ students are first-generation.
+First-generation students: students whose parent(s) did not complete a four-year college or university degree.
+Many LGBTQ+ students are first-generation.

 Gender dysphoria: the distress caused when a person’s assigned sex at birth and assumed gender is not the same as the one with which they identify.

-Gender expression: the external appearance of one’s gender identity, usually expressed through behavior, clothing, haircut, or voice, and which may or may not conform to socially defined behaviors and characteristics typically associated with a particular gender.
+Gender expression: external appearance of one’s gender identity, usually expressed through behavior, clothing, haircut or voice, and which may or may not conform to socially defined behaviors and characteristics typically associated with a particular gender.

 Gender identity: one’s innermost concept of self as male, female, a blend of both or neither – how individuals perceive themselves and what they call themselves.
 One’s gender identity can be the same or different from their sex assigned at birth.

-HRT (Hormone Replacement Therapy): a type of gender-affirming treatment that allows trans and gender-expansive people to feel more at home in their bodies with changes to things like body hair, vocal tone, or breast size.
+HRT (Hormone Replacement Therapy): a type of gender-affirming treatment that allows trans and gender-expansive people to feel more at home in their bodies with changes in body hair, vocal tone, or breast size.

-Indigiqueer: a term used by some LGBTQ Indigenous people.
+Indigiqueer: a term used by some LGBTQ+ Native people.
 This term emphasizes the intersections of race, gender, and sexual orientation.

 Monogamous: individuals who are intimate or involved romantically with one person at a time.